-- 31. From time-to-time during the CLASS PERIOD, DEFENDANTS failed and continue to fail to accurately calculate and pay PLAINTIFF and the other members of the CALIFORNIA CLASS their missed meal and rest period premiums.
+- 27. From time-to-time during the CLASS PERIOD, DEFENDANTS failed and continue to fail to accurately calculate and pay PLAINTIFF and the other members of the CALIFORNIA CLASS their missed meal and rest period premiums.
 As a result, PLAINTIFF and the other CALIFORNIA CLASS members forfeited wages due them for their missed meal and reset periods without compensation at the correct missed meal and rest period rates.
-DEFENDANTS' uniform policy and practice to not pay the CALIFORNIA CLASS members the correct rate for all missed meal and rest period premium payment in accordance with applicable law is evidenced by DEFENDANTS' business records. - 32.
+DEFENDANTS' uniform policy and practice to not pay the CALIFORNIA CLASS members the correct rate for all missed meal and rest period premium payment in accordance with applicable law is evidenced by DEFENDANTS' business records. - 28.
 State law provides that employees must be paid premium hour of pay at the employee's "regular rate of compensation" for each workday that the meal or rest period is not provided.
+PLAINTIFF and other CALIFORNIA CLASS members were compensated at an hourly rate plus a non-discretionary incentive pay that was tied to specific elements of an employee's performance.
+These non-discretionary incentive payments are identified as "CAR ALLOW NT" and "PER DIEM NT" in the wage statements issued by DEFENDANTS to PLAINTIFF and the other CALIFORNIA CLASS members.

-- 33. The second component of PLAINTIFF's and other CALIFORNIA CLASS members' compensation was DEFENDANTS' non-discretionary incentive program that paid PLAINTIFF and other members of the CALIFORNIA CLASS incentive wages based on their performance for DEFENDANTS.
+- 29. The second component of PLAINTIFF's and other CALIFORNIA CLASS members' compensation was DEFENDANTS' non-discretionary incentive program that paid PLAINTIFF and other members of the CALIFORNIA CLASS incentive wages based on their performance for DEFENDANTS.
 The non-discretionary incentive program provided all employees paid on an hourly basis with incentive compensation when the employees met the various performance goals set by DEFENDANTS.
 However, when calculating the regular rate of pay in order to pay missed rest and meal period premiums to PLAINTIFF and other CALIFORNIA CLASS members, DEFENDANTS failed to include the incentive compensation as part of the employees' "regular rate of compensation" for purposes of calculating missed rest and meal period premiums.
 Management and supervisors described the incentive program to potential and new employees as part of the compensation package.
 As a matter of law, the incentive compensation received by PLAINTIFF and other CALIFORNIA CLASS members must be included in the "regular rate of compensation."
-The failure to do so has resulted in a systematic underpayment of premium pay for missed meal and rest periods to PLAINTIFF and other CALIFORNIA CLASS members by DEFENDANTS. - 34.
+The failure to do so has resulted in a systematic underpayment of premium pay for missed meal and rest periods to PLAINTIFF and other CALIFORNIA CLASS members by DEFENDANTS. - 30.
 In violation of the applicable sections of the California Labor Code and the requirements of the Industrial Welfare Commission ("IWC") Wage Order, DEFENDANTS as a matter of company policy, practice and procedure, intentionally and knowingly failed to compensate PLAINTIFF and the other members CALIFORNIA CLASS at the correct rate of pay for all missed meal and rest period premiums.
 This uniform policy and practice of DEFENDANTS is intended to purposefully avoid the payment of the correct missed meal and rest period premium compensation as required by California law which allowed DEFENDANTS to illegally profit and gain an unfair advantage over competitors who complied with the law.
 To the extent equitable tolling operates to toll claims by the CALIFORNIA CLASS members against DEFENDANTS, the CLASS PERIOD should be adjusted accordingly.